googleforgames/agones/docs/installing_agones.md

 ## Install with YAML

-We can install Agones to the cluster using the [install.yaml file](agones-install-file)
+We can install Agones to the cluster using the [install.yaml file][agones-install-file]

 [agones-install-file]: ../install/yaml/install.yaml